getting-started-net/Bobsie-Crypter/README.md

 ## How to use

 ### TL;DR
+1.  ### download Bobsie-Crypter.html somewhere on your computer
 1.  ### add, change, edit as you please
 1.  ### type in password, encrypt
 1.  ### save the file (overwrite old one)